 Adding multi-language subtitles to your videos requires to keep the following things in mind:

 Adding two different subtitles to your video takes up a substantial amount of space, per frame.
 This causes readability issues for the viewers as they desperately try to find the subtitle for their language and read it before the frame changes.
-So, you must ensure that you add only two languages in your videos.
+So, you must ensure that you add only two languages to your videos.

-In case your audience comprises of people speaking many different languages, do a little research before the event or before creating your marketing videos.
+In case your audience comprises people speaking many different languages, do a little research before the event or before creating your marketing videos.
 You can even run a poll to determine the two languages spoken by the majority and create subtitles accordingly.